OTN Node Manager Training: Setup

 Nodebooks - iPython Utilities

-The ipython-utilities project contains the collection of Nodebooks used to load data into the OTN data system.
+The ipython-utilities project contains the collection of Jupyter notebooks used to load data into the OTN data system.

 Create an Account